WebScrapingAPI/nodejs-sdk/README.md

 # WebScrapingApi NodeJS SDK

 WebScrapingApi is an API that allows scraping websites while using rotating proxies to prevent bans.
-This SDK for Python makes the usage of the API easier to implement in any project you have.
+This SDK for NodeJS makes the usage of the API easier to implement in any project you have.

 ## Installation